 Quality Control

-The Quality Control section appears collapsed by default, but you can expand it by clicking on "See details".
-Depending on the case type and the assay configuration, the QC metrics shown in this section may differ.
+The complete QC metric list depends on the case type and the assay configuration, the QC metrics shown in this section may differ between organisations and assays.

-When analyzing family cases, each family member will get a tab with the corresponding QC metrics for their sample, as well as several automatically calculated metrics such as Consanguinity Check, Family Relationship Check, and UPD Check.
+When analyzing family cases, each member has a dedicated tab showing their sample's QC metrics, along with automatically calculated metrics like Consanguinity Check, Family Relationship Check, and UPD Check.

 Franklin's bioinformatics team has set up default thresholds for the most common QC metrics.
 If a value is outside of the appropriate range, Franklin will show a warning sign in red.
 You can also place the cursor over the metric result to see a short explanation of each metric.

-Pro tip: Did you know that Franklin Professional supports more than 50 out-of-the-box QC metrics, and most custom ones as well?
-We can even adjust the thresholds to fit the pass/fail criteria for your specific organization.
+💡Franklin Professional can supports more than 50 out-of-the-box QC metrics, and most custom ones as well.
+We can adjust the thresholds to fit the pass/fail criteria for your specific organization.

 Analysis Results